SerkanSipahi/honey.glass/src/content/blog/the-never-type-in-typescript.md

 **Function arguments and assignability of variables to the never type**

-In the example above we have looked at a very theoretical and not practice-orientated variant of what happens when you try to assign values to a **never** type.
+In the example above we have looked at a very theoretical and not practice-orientated variant of what happens when you try to assign values to a <span class="hyphens-none">**never**</span> type.
 In reality, and in most cases, this compile-time error occurs when you pass the return values from one function to another function.
 This is the only difference to the example above.

 [TypeScript Playground](https://www.typescriptlang.org/play?#code/GYVwdgxgLglg9mABBAhmAKig1gUwIIBOA5gIwAUwccAXIuFmHAO5IA+iAzlATGEYuzAgAtgCMcBAYlFUANjjQBKRAG8AsAChE2xARxQQBJAHIA6gE8IsmMGA5jmnYgC+miAi6IoACwLMAogR+BCSIALyIZMphAHyqjl6+zIhgOEyIgcFkxhLBxooA3JrORRqaAPTlyHBBONC0bmiYuISkZD5+TJk15IqFFVUAegD8mpqgkLAIyE3Y+MQATBRUtKkAbhLKKq4a7mCeHQFBNQvhkdFx6lrV+1CIlDR0YAzMSBEkpdp6Bkb3VKUlMa7WYtRbtJJdY4EJZ9AqISqIVoiHBgO5wYBecwABxwTxeLEQMA4KTgdxQHA4MCIYBQonkXjgiCxKAIKGE+gkiHRmJxKRwGwIA0QIyAA)